Loading

 Killing Caves Of Phnom Sampeau

-The killing caves of Phnom Sampeau are a Khmer Rouge execution site on Phnom Sampeau, a hill 7 miles (11 km) southwest of Battambang in western Cambodia.
-The Khmer Rouge killed their victims on top of the cave at the rim of a daylight shaft or ceiling hole and then threw the dead body into the cave.
+The killing caves of Phnom Sampeau are a Khmer Rouge (KR) execution site on Phnom Sampeau, a hill 7 miles (11 km) southwest of Battambang in western Cambodia.
+KR killed their victims on top of the cave at the rim of a daylight shaft or ceiling hole and threw the corpses into the cave.
 Men and women were placed in separate caves and clothes in another.
-There are a number of caves at Phnom Sampeau (Sampeau Hill) that have traditionally served as Buddhist temples.
-Today there is a large glass memorial in the cave next to the skulls and bones and a golden reclining Buddha, that can be reached via a staircase.
-A memorial, assembled from cyclone fencing and chicken wire contains human bones at the base of the stairway.
+Phnom Sampeau (Sampeau Hill) has multiple caves that traditionally served as Buddhist temples.
+A large glass memorial in the cave next to the skulls and bones and a golden reclining Buddha mark the massacre.
+A memorial assembled from cyclone fencing and chicken wire contains human bones.

 Geography